E-commerce

 URL parameters

-Combined filters: a cautious indexing strategy to avoid exploding the number of weak URLs.
+Combined filters: a cautious indexing strategy to avoid exploding the number of low-value URLs.

 International: languages, markets, and local compliance

 Translate titles and attributes, adapt units, certifications and pictograms; sometimes remove references prohibited in a market.
-The “global” catalog often remains a filtered view of the same master repository.
+The “global” catalog is often just a filtered view of the same master reference.

 Hreflang